-Some sales information is generated automatically, such as through contact forms and whitepaper downloads, while some requires manual effort from the sales rep.
+Some sales information is generated automatically through things like contact forms and whitepaper downloads while some requires manual effort.

-Luckily, there are tools and features you can use to remove all the mundane tasks, freeing up your sales reps to focus their time and effort on the most impactful research.
+Use integrations, add-ons and features to automate mundane tasks, freeing up your sales reps to focus their time and effort on the most impactful research.

 Automate lead generation with landing pages

-A landing page is exactly what it says on the tin: a page your prospects land on when researching an answer or a solution.
+A landing page is exactly what it sounds like: a page your prospects land on when researching an answer or a solution.
 Landing pages can be focused on anything from free downloads to product feature pages and beyond.

 With a tool like Wishpond, you can easily create topic-specific landing pages, offer irresistible resources and send your leads straight to your CRM.

 What about those visitors who don’t fill out the form on your landing page?
-They almost certainly have a high interest in the specific challenge that led them to your website, but they got distracted and left without leaving a trace.
+They almost certainly have a high interest in the specific challenge that led them to your website.

 Your website analytics contain a mountain of data that simply needs to be unlocked.
-With Leadfeeder, you can easily see which companies your website visitors come from.
-You can automate your lead generation by setting filters such as visit frequency and number of pages viewed.
-When a visitor passes the filter, they go straight into your Pipedrive dashboard as a new lead to work on.
+With the Web Visitors add-on, you can see which companies your website visitors come from.
+Set filters such as visit frequency and number of pages viewed to sort visitors straight into your Pipedrive dashboard as a list of leads to follow up on.

 When a new lead is automatically sent to your Pipedrive dashboard, you know little about them beyond their behavior on your website.

-That’s where our Smart Contact Data feature comes in.
-Pipedrive uses your new lead’s email address to retrieve profile data and build a clearer picture of your potential customer.
-Instead of Googling each new lead, data from Google, LinkedIn profiles, web listings and other public online sources will wait for you in your dashboard.
+Pipedrive’s Prospector feature accesses a B2B database of over 400 million business profiles and 10 million companies to retrieve profile data and build a clearer picture of your potential customer.
+Instead of Googling each new lead, get instant data from Google, LinkedIn profiles, web listings and other public and private sources.